biandratti/huginn-proxy/FEATURES.md

 is no silent fallback.
 When `cipher_suites` is empty or omitted, the proxy uses the safe defaults provided by `aws-lc-rs`.

-Limitation: Only one certificate per proxy instance.
-No SNI support for serving multiple domains with different certs.
-Cipher suite list is global, not per-route or per-listener; the provider itself (`aws-lc-rs`) is not configurable from the TOML file.
+Limitation: Wildcard matching is single-label only (`*.example.com` matches `api.example.com` but not `a.b.example.com`).
+The cipher suite list is global — the same set is offered for every domain, since SNI selects the certificate but not the TLS parameters.

 ## TLS Session Resumption